Hong Kong International Airport: Baggage and cargo facilities

 Ramp handling services are provided by Hong Kong Airport Services Limited (HAS), Jardine Air Terminal Services Limited and SATS HK Limited.
 Their services include the handling of mail and passenger baggage, transportation of cargo, aerobridge operations and the operation of passenger stairways.
 The airport has an advanced baggage handling system (BHS), the main section of which is located in the basement level of the passenger terminal, and a separate remote transfer facility at the western end of the main concourse for the handling of tight connection transfer bags.

 HKIA handles over five million tonnes of cargo annually.
-Hong Kong Air Cargo Terminals Limited operates one of the two air cargo terminals at the airport.
-Its headquarters, the 328000 m2 SuperTerminal 1, is the world's second largest stand-alone air cargo handling facility, after the opening of the West Cargo Handling Area of the Shanghai Pudong International Airport on 26 March 2008.
+Hong Kong Air Cargo Terminals Limited operates one of the three air cargo terminals at the airport.
+Its headquarters, the 328000 m2 SuperTerminal 1, is the world's second-largest stand-alone air cargo handling facility, after the opening of the West Cargo Handling Area of the Shanghai Pudong International Airport on 26 March 2008.
 The designed capacity is 2.6 million tonnes of freight a year.
 The second air cargo terminal is operated by Asia Airfreight Terminal Company Limited, and has a capacity of 1.5 million tonnes a year.
+The Cathay Cargo Terminal, which is a wholly owned subsidiary of Cathay Pacific Airways Limited, operates the third air cargo terminal since 2013, and is capable of handling an annual throughput of 2.7 million tonnes.
 DHL operates the DHL Central Asia Hub cargo facility which handles 35,000 parcels and 40,000 packages per hour.
 Hongkong Post operates the Air Mail Centre (AMC) and processes 700,000 packages per day.
 It is envisaged that HKIA's total air cargo capacity per annum will reach nine million tonnes ultimately.